dtonhofer/testing_h2_and_spring_jdbc/README.md

 ### Test 6: Eliciting "Deadlock" (using a read)

 Here is a scenario for a "deadlock", which occurs when the database engine finds that the transactions have pretzelized themselves.
+The exception raised is a [`JdbcSQLTransactionRollbackException`](https://h2database.com/javadoc/org/h2/jdbc/JdbcSQLTransactionRollbackException.html) with the message
+`Deadlock detected.
+The current transaction was rolled back`.

 In any isolation level above "READ COMMMITTED":

 - Transaction T2 reads an existing data item X. If X is not read by T2, there won't be a deadlock!